 But wait — there’s more.
 Lots of other HubSpotters invested in us too, including Dharmesh Shah, Brian Halligan, JD Sherman, Jim O’Neill, Mark Roberge, Elias Torres, Jessica Meher, Mike Champion, and Andrei Oprisan.
 In fact, 52% of our round came through Mike’s syndicate and HubSpotters, and another 27% of our round came through original HubSpot angel investors like Brian Shin and Ed Roberts.
 We’re very fortunate to have worked at HubSpot and our hope is that we can follow in their footsteps by building one of Boston’s next pillar companies over time with Tettra.

 One more interesting stat that we’re also really proud of is that beyond HubSpot angels, 95% of the money we raised came through local, Boston-area investors including Paul English, Kyle York, Diane Hessan, Ryan Burke, Matt Engel and Jere Doyle.

 The pay-it-forward culture that exists in Boston Tech, where companies are willing to test new products and previously successful entrepreneurs help the next crop of founders is amazing.
 We ended up raising $914k, almost twice as much as we originally set out to raise, due in large part to the great ecosystem we have here in Boston.
 Thanks to everyone who invested in us and all our early customers for trying out Tettra.
 Let’s build something great together.

 Use Slack and want an internal wiki?
-Request early access to Tettra on our site.
+Try out Tettra.